OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMatrix.rst

     .. cpp:function:: OcaStatus SetPortsPerColumn(OcaUint8 Ports)

-        Sets the number of ports per column.
-These must be output ports.
+        Sets the number of Ports per column.
+These shall be Output Ports.

         This method has id ``3.14``.